 Don’t be Afraid of Bunion Surgery

 The first thing we all do when we notice a problem is Google it.
 This is both a blessing and a curse of the Internet.
 So when I started noticing a bony protrusion on the big knuckle of my right foot, of course I looked it up.
 Turns out it was a bunion.
 Blessedly it was only a second cousin to some of the truly painful looking bunions I saw in my searching.
 But, it was a bunion nonetheless and it made wearing shoes quite painful.
 So, I had it corrected.
 And, guess what?
 It wasn’t that bad.
 A couple of visits to the Podiatrist, followed by a brief outpatient surgery, followed by about one week of recovery time.
 I did have to wear my foot in a special surgical boot for about four weeks following.
-But, this was nothing more than a minor inconvenience.
-And, bye bye bunion
+But, this was only a minor inconvenience, and it was worth it to be able to say “bye bye bunion”.

 Find Shoes Made for Your Conditions